Patiala House (film): Cast

+Release

+The film's premiere was held in Patiala on 10 February 2011.

 Reception

 Critical reception

-Patiala House met with mixed reviews.
-At one end of the scale, Kunal Guha of Yahoo!
-Movies and Rajeev Masand of CNN IBN gave the film 1.5/5 stars, with Masand arguing that Patiala House was "lacking subtleties and nuances" that could have made it truly heartfelt.
-Similarly, Mayank Shankar of Hindustan Times gave the movie 2/5, and Sonia Chopra of Sify awarded the movie 3/5 stars and described it as "predictable".
-A similar score was awarded by Anupama Chopra of NDTV who also gave it 3.5/5 stars but the reviewer described it as the "best work director Advani and actor Kumar have done in recent years" and argued that the movie "never soars but it is a notch better than the mediocre fare that we see every week."
+Rajeev Masand of CNN IBN gave the film 1.5/5 stars, arguing that Patiala House was "lacking subtleties and nuances" that could have made it truly heartfelt.
+Sonia Chopra of Sify awarded th film 3/5 stars and described it as "predictable".
+Anupama Chopra of NDTV gave it 3.5/5 stars, describing it as the "best work director Advani and actor Kumar have done in recent years" and argued that the film "never soars but it is a notch better than the mediocre fare that we see every week."

 Countering these, more positive reviews came from other sources.
 Aniruddha Guha from Daily News and Analysis and Sukanya Verma from Rediff Movies each awarded it 3 stars out of five, with Verma acknowledging Kumar's role: "Patiala House rests on Kumar's restraint and valiant performance".
 Smriti Sharma of India Today gave it 3.5/5 stars, describing it as an emotional journey, and Taran Adarsh of Bollywood Hungama awarded the film four stars, concluding that the "hallmark" of the film was the "merging of its engaging drama with cricket" and describing it as a "compelling watch".

-On the review aggregator website ReviewGang, Patiala House has received a score of 8.5/10 from 21 users.
-On IMDB.com, the film has also received a mediocre rating average of 5.9/10 from over 1000 users.